Myron J. Cotta: Priesthood

 Following his pastoral assignments, Cotta served as the vicar general and moderator of the curia for the diocese.
 Pope John Paul II named Cotta a chaplain of his holiness, with the title of monsignor, in 2002.
 Pope Benedict XVI named him a prelate of honor in 2009.

+After the 2010 death of John Steinbock, the bishop of Fresno, the Vatican named Cotta as administrator of the diocese.
+He served this role until the consecration of Bishop Armando Ochoa in 2011.

 Auxiliary Bishop of Sacramento

-Pope Francis appointed Cotta to be an auxiliary bishop of the Diocese of Sacramento on January 24, 2014.
+Pope Francis appointed Cotta as an auxiliary bishop of Sacramento on January 24, 2014.
 He was also named titular bishop of Muteci.
-He was consecrated in the Cathedral of the Blessed Sacrament in Sacramento on March 25, 2014 by Bishop Jaime Soto.
-Bishop Armando Ochoa and Bishop José de Jesús Madera Uribe were the principal co-consecrators.
+He was consecrated in the Cathedral of the Blessed Sacrament in Sacramento on March 25, 2014, by Bishop Jaime Soto.
+Bishops Armando Ochoa and José de Jesús Madera Uribe acted as the principal co-consecrators.

 Bishop of Stockton

-On January 23, 2018, Pope Francis named Cotta as bishop of the Diocese of Stockton.
+On January 23, 2018, Francis named Cotta as bishop of Stockton.
 He was installed on March 15, 2018.
-At his installation mass, attendees included Archbishop Salvatore Cordileone and Archbishop Christophe Pierre.
+Archbishop Salvatore Cordileone and Archbishop Christophe Pierre attended the installation mass.

+Cotta is fluent in English, Spanish and Portuguese.